astrogirlnim/lapack_ai/MODERNIZATION/memory_bank/mmemory_bank_progress.md

-# LAPACK AI Progress Tracking - The "Status"
+# LAPACK AI Progress Tracking - The "Status" (Revised with AlphaTensor)

 ## Project Timeline and Milestones